Jcode87/hello-world/README.md

 Hi friends,

-I am keen interest in programming and do not have a traditional computer science background but aspiring to be a fullstack developer.
+I have a keen interest in programming and do not have a traditional computer science background but aspiring to be a fullstack developer.